Intuitive eating non-dieting approach to weight management: Pilot program for Fort Drum DOD beneficiaries

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Cole, Renee Elizabeth, "Intuitive eating non-dieting approach to weight management: Pilot program for Fort Drum DOD beneficiaries" (2006).
-Nutrition Science and Dietetics - Dissertations.
-Paper 1.
+Public Health, Food Studies and Nutrition - Dissertations.
+1.